ybhatnagar/huddle/README.md

-# k8s-network-latency-optimizer
+# huddle
-This repo holds the code base for generating smart and feasible recommendations for migration plans to reduce overall latency in distributed containerized applications.
+Huddle generates smart and feasible recommendations for migration plans to reduce overall latency in distributed containerized applications.
 More details can be found over in the wiki.

 ## Overview:
 - Understands the kubernetes cluster state through the kubeconfig provided.